Archives & Special Collections

 Learn more about Diversity, Equity, and Inclusion at Mount Mary University.

-Mount Mary students can contact the Counseling and Wellness Center to discuss their feelings about this content, or anything else.
+Mount Mary students can contact the Counseling and Wellness Center to discuss their feelings about this content, or other matters.

 This statement was drafted by members of the Diversity, Equity, and Inclusion Council and the President's Council.